thomasbergernz/treadl/README.md

 $ docker run --env-file envfile -d treadl-api
 ```

-Please note that a reverse proxy (such as Nginx or Traefik) should be running on your server to proxy traffic through to port 8000 on your running Treadl API container.
+_Note: a reverse proxy (such as Nginx or Traefik) should be running on your server to proxy traffic through to port 8000 on your running Treadl API container._

 ### 4. Host the front-end